espseongsm/Bitcoin_Time_Series_Deep_Learning/README.md

 ## Architectures of Deep Learning

+### Activation function

+rectified linear unit, one of the best activation functions as default.

+### Loss function

+mean square error

+### Optimizer

+rmsprop, one of the famous variants of stochastic gradient descent which uses different learning rates by units.

 ### Layer

 It has five layers which are composed of one input layer, three hidden layers, one output layer as below.
 The output layer has no activation for regression analysis.
 Cross-validation is used to optimize the structure of three hidden layers below.

 ```R
 build_DL_model = function() {
         model = keras_model_sequential() %>%